franzejr/android-general-recyclerview/README.md

 #How to use

-GeneralRecyclerView contais  all the methods to work with List.
+GeneralRecyclerView contais  all the methods to work with a List.

 In your Adapter you just need to worry with your items, it means, you need to implement your ViewHolder and render all the fields for your model.
 As example, we can create your